History, tourist information, and nearby accommodation

 Newtown Textile Museum

 You can trace the history of the weaving industry in the Textile Museum in Penygloddfa, on the north side of the river.
 The museum occupies a former handloom weaving factory built in the 1830s.
-Old worker's cottages have been restored, while the top two floors of the museum explores the journey of woollen fleece as it is processed and woven to create flannel cloth.
+Old worker's cottages have been restored, while the top two floors of the museum explore the journey of woollen fleece as it is processed and woven to create flannel cloth.
 The museum also showcases demonstrations of spinning, weaving, and quilt making.

 The burgeoning textile trade may have produced great wealth but it also created great hardship among the working classes.
 One of those who sought to create a better life for the labouring classes was Newtown native Robert Owen.